Our Board and Staff

 Eleni Bailey

 Eleni Bailey has worked for ISS Australia since 2015.
-She works as a Social Worker in the International Parental Child Abduction team and as a Family Dispute Resolution Practitioner in the International Family Mediation team.
+She currently leads and coordinates our International Family Mediation service and has also worked as a Senior Social Worker in the International Parental Child Abduction team.
 Eleni has also worked as a Post Adoption Case Worker in the previously DSS funded Intercountry Adoption Service.

 Eleni comes to ISS Australia with a Bachelor of Arts (Social Inquiry) / Bachelor of Laws and a Masters of Social Work.
 She is also a qualified Family Dispute Resolution Practitioner.